Domain Wall Network: A Dual Solution for Gravitational Waves and Hubble Tension?

 {\it \bfseries Results.} To interpret PPTA data, we consider several typical hypotheses (labeled by Hn) which are summarized in Table~\ref{BYS2}.
 H0 only includes the pulsar noise.
 H1 is to check the existence of a strong CPL signal.
 H2 is to search for a DW-induced SGWB signal with the full HD correlation included.
 Since the origin of the CPL signal is still not clear, we further consider hypotheses H3 and H4 where we add the CPL signal as an unknown background in searching for a DW-induced SGWB signal.
 The difference between H3 and H4 is that H3 includes the full HD correlation while H4 only includes the off-diagonal (\ie no-auto) HD correlation.
 In addition, we assume the CPL signal has an astrophysical origin, generated by SMBHBs.
 Analogous to H1 and H3, we get two new hypotheses, H5 and H6.
 In all cases, the Bayes ephemeris has been taken to include uncertainties from the solar system.

-It turns out that the searches in PPTA data yield similar results for $N_{\DW}=2$ to $6$ DW networks, which is as expected since they have similar spectra as can be seen in Table S1 in the supplemental material.
-To be concise, in the following we present the result of $N_{\DW}=2$ case as a benchmark while leaving the details of $N_{\DW}>2$ results in the supplemental material.
+It turns out that the searches in PPTA data yield similar results for $N_{\DW}=2$ to $6$ DW networks, which is as expected since they have similar spectra as can be seen in Table \ref{fitting} in the appendix.
+To be concise, in the following we present the result of $N_{\DW}=2$ case as a benchmark while leaving the details of $N_{\DW}>2$ results in the appendix.

 First of all, a large Bayes factor ${\rm BF}_{10}=10^{3.2}$ of hypothesis H1 against H0 is found in our analyses, implying the existence of a strong CPL signal, which is consistent with PTA collaborations' work~\cite{NANOGrav:2020bcs, Goncharov:2021oub, Chen:2021rqp}.
 We then test hypothesis H2 where the CPL process is replaced by the DW signal.
 We derive a comparable Bayes factor of ${\rm BF}_{20}=10^{2.1}$ when the domain wall tension, $\sigma_{\DW}$, and the decay time, $T_d$, are treated as priors in the H2.
 The fitting results of these parameters, at the 68\% Credible Level (C.L.), are provided in Table~\ref{BYS2}: \beq \sigma_{\DW}\sim (29-414~\TeV)^3 ,~~~ T_d\sim 20-257~\MeV. \eeq The corresponding 1- and 2-$\sigma$ regions of two-dimensional posterior distributions are depicted in Fig. \ref{ndw2H2}.
 These strip regions should be interpreted as the range of domain wall parameters favored by PPTA data.